python/mypy/docs/source/command_line.rst

        if text != b'other bytes':  # Error: non-overlapping check!
            ...

-       if text is not None:  # Error: non-overlapping check, 'text' can't be None.
+       assert text is not None  # OK, this special case is allowed.
-           ...

 ``--strict``
     This flag mode enables all optional error checking flags.
 You can see the